andy-goryachev/PublicRepo/queens/queens/Readme.md

 		Fair enough - yes your assumption that any queen can threaten any other is correct.
 2. Find at least one solution
 a.
 Extra points: find all solutions
 b.
-Extra points: only present/find �unique� solutions (cannot be rotated and/or reflected to represent another solution)
+Extra points: only present/find “unique” solutions (cannot be rotated and/or reflected to represent another solution)
 3. Choose a limit on N that you think suitable (as long as it is at least 8!)